MrPrince419/headies/documentation.md

 5. **No Cross-Field Validation**: The system didn't verify relationships between names, emails, and phone numbers

 The technical results were impressive:
-~90% success rate across 500+ form submissions (450 successful out of 500 attempts)
+- ~99.5% success rate across 17,574 form submissions (17,483 successful out of 17,574 attempts)
-Created hundreds of unique, realistic-looking African identities Maintained high reliability despite occasional network timeouts Complete evasion of any security measures
+- Created hundreds of unique, realistic-looking African identities
+- Maintained high reliability despite occasional network timeouts
+- Complete evasion of any security measures
-Demonstrated multiple security vulnerabilities in a production voting system
+- Demonstrated multiple security vulnerabilities in a production voting system

 Even when faced with network errors or connection timeouts, the system's retry mechanisms ensured very few votes were lost, maintaining a high success rate throughout all batches of submissions.

+## Analysis Summary

+- **Total Submissions:** 17,574
+- **Successful Submissions:** 17,483
+- **Unsuccessful Submissions:** 91

+> **Note:** These numbers are a rough estimate.
+The log file contains approximately 20,000 lines and is scattered, so there might be some inaccuracies.

 ## Ethical Considerations and Disclaimer